13. Paths Cross

 And for his final act, Henry from Poughkeepsie wasn’t going to heed Pop’s wisdom.

-This was personal.
+Oh no, this was personal.

 Somebody had to pay for fucking up his plans.